Equities In Retreat As Powell Warns Rate Hikes Still On Table - UrduPoint

 All three main indexes on Wall Street ended in the red, with the S&P 500 falling after eight straight gains.

-And Asia followed suit, with Hong Kong off more than one percent, while Tokyo, Shanghai, Sydney, Seoul, Singapore, Taipei, Jakarta, Wellington and Manila were also well down.
+And Asia followed suit, with Hong Kong off more than one percent, while Tokyo, Shanghai, Sydney, Seoul, Singapore, Mumbai, Bangkok, Taipei, Jakarta, Wellington and Manila were also well down.

 Still, JPMorgan Chase & Co. chief US economist Michael Feroli remained optimistic the hikes had come to an end.